markstringer-dti/markstringer-dti.github.io/dti.md

 And having users object to your software, or even hate it, isn't actually the worst response they can give.
 The worst response is utter indifference.
-You show users your software and they really don't care.
-They don't like it.
-They don't not like it.
-They are just indifferent.
-This is the most difficult kind of feedback to deal with because it doesn't give the project any guidance about where to go next.
 But even such a non-response is useful earlier rather than later.
 Again, it's worth asking yourself, when would you, or your sponsors like to find out that nobody cares about your project?
 Now, when you've spent less than a quarter of the time and money that you'd budgeted?
 Or later?

 Of course, there's another response that you're hoping for if you put small amounts of working software in the hands of users.
 If you're lucky